 During November 2011 the ship underwent a refurbishment at the Blohm & Voss shipyard in Hamburg.
-Here, the vessels port of registration was changed from Southampton (UK) to Hamilton (Bermuda) marking the end of 170 years of British Cunard flagships.
-Other work undertaken during the refit included a complete redesign of the Golden Lion Pub, as well as the installation of flat screen televisions in all cabins, and miles of new carpeting installed throughout the ship.
+Here, the vessels port of registration was changed from Southampton (UK) to Hamilton (Bermuda) marking the end of 170 years of Cunard’s flagship being registered in the United Kingdom.
+Other work undertaken during the refit included a partial redesign of the Golden Lion Pub, as well as the installation of flat screen televisions in all cabins, and kilometres of new carpeting installed throughout the ship.

 2014 marked the tenth anniversary of QM2 and to celebrate a series of special events were arranged.
 This culminated with the meeting of the three Cunard Queens in May.
-All three liners met both in Lisbon as well as Southampton for an impressive series of rendezvous; while in 2015 QM2 will meet Queen Victoria in Sydney, Australia to kick off the Cunard 175 celebrations.
+All three liners met both in Lisbon as well as Southampton for an impressive series of rendezvous; while in 2015 QM2 met Queen Victoria in Sydney, Australia at the start of Cunard’s 175th Anniversary celebrations.

 It involved re-creating many of QM2’s public areas.
 Changes included rebuilding the Kings Court into a more usable space; re-designing the Winter Garden and re-naming it Carinthia Lounge; replacing Todd English with the popular Cunard Verandah Restaurant; the installation of a Godiva Chocolate Cafe in Sir Samuels; re-designing every cabin aboard as well as the installation of new single-cabins.